This spot has been added by

 Corals have been tremendously damaged in recent years, but it seems like they have been starting to recover since 2018.
 Some areas remain very degraded (dead or broken coral, covered with seaweed), but large areas are welcoming life again.
 Fine branch coral and finger coral can be seen next to the barrier reef.
 A few giant clams, slate pencil urchins and conches still live among the coral.

 Moorish idols, convict tangs and whitetail dascyllus are the predominant fish species on this spot, as they are in all Mauritian lagoons.
 Filefish, pufferfish and triggerfish are also commonplace in the area.
-Lucky ones will even spot one of the sea turtles reported to often visit the lagoon.
+Lucky ones will even spot one of the sea turtles reported to often visit the area.

 The food trucks set on the beach are a cheap option to have a meal.
 A large variety of restaurants can be found nearby, especially along Trou-aux-Biches Road (look for the road starting in front of the public beach).
 A dozen restaurants, hotels and holiday apartments are set along the beach, the most notable being Trou-aux-Biches Beachcomber Golf Resort & Spa, Sakoa Boutik Hotel and O’Biches Mauritius.